bowdoin-compgeom-f24/bowdoin-compgeom-f24.github.io/Projects/1-closest/P1-closest.md

 - a brief, high-level description of how you find the closest pair using the grid
 - a brief decsription of how you chose the grid size and why, and what's the expected running time assuming the points are uniformly distributed
 - the table with the experimental running times of your two algorithms, for various values of `n`

 Do not turn in any object  or executable files.

 ***
-### Evaluation
+### Final  remarks
-Here is what we'll be looking for when evaluating this project:  are the two algorithms correctly finding the closest pair;  can they handle arbitrary inputs without crashing;  does the README file include the information that was required and the timings for the two algorithms showing teh difference in performance.
-And last but not least, does the code have good style.
+Evaluation: Here is what we'll be looking for when evaluating this project:  are the two algorithms correctly finding the closest pair;  can they handle arbitrary inputs without crashing;  does the README file include the information that was required and the timings for the two algorithms showing the difference in performance.
+And of course, we'll look at the style of your code.

-Enjoy!
+It is important to start working on this project as soon as assigned, and work on it consistently.
+This will keep the programming enjoyable, as it should be.
+A 3000-level class means you work towards being independent and debugging your code independently.
+Use the internet as much as you can, to answer your questions on how to do things in C/C++, syntax and so on.
+Write code incrementally, in small pieces at a time, so that you always know where the error is coming from.

+Program well and enjoy!